Your cart is currently empty!

 If you’d rather not sign up for Patreon, you can also support the site by clicking the MEMORY THIEF Amazon link on the right of the page.
 That will take you to Amazon, where you can buy my books or anything else.
 During that visit, a portion of your purchase will go to me.
 It won’t cost you anything extra.

-5 thoughts on “Don’t Jump to Conclusions: Mob Mentality on the Internet”
+5 responses to “Don’t Jump to Conclusions: Mob Mentality on the Internet”

 understands what they’re discussing on the net.
 You actually realize how to bring a